CreateYourAccount-username/superpy/README.md

     │       banana │     6 │           2021-04-09 │
     └──────────────┴───────┴──────────────────────┘
 ```
-- yesterday - gives yesterdays report, for example
+- *yesterday* - gives yesterdays report, for example
 ```
     > python main.py report revenue yesterday
     Revenue: yesterday
     Total revenue yesterday (2021-04-08) is:
     € 10.0
 ```
-- specific date - needs to be in YYYY-MM-DD format.
+- *specific date* - needs to be in ISO 8601 format (YYYY-MM-DD).
 This means a month or day with a single digit will need a 0 in front.
 For example, the 9th of April 2021 is 2021-04-09.
 Example:
 ```
     > python main.py report revenue 2021-03-29
     Revenue: 2021-03-29
     Total revenue on date (2021-03-29) is:
     € 11.0
 ```
-- whole month - needs to be in YYYY-MM format.
+- *whole month* - needs to be in YYYY-MM format.
 This means a month with single digit needs a 0 in front.
 For example, April 2021 is 2021-04.
 Example:
 ```
     > python main.py report revenue 2021-03
     Revenue: 2021-03